Indianapolis shooter was former FedEx employee, had had gun seized by police, authorities say

 Authorities said they were investigating what might have motivated the killer, whom they identified as Brandon Hole.
 He appeared to have fired his assault rifle at “random,” officials said, and the entire attack lasted no more than a couple of minutes.
 For hours afterward, relatives of those who had been at work at FedEx waited to learn whether their loved ones had lived or died.

-Police by late Friday had not released the names of the dead, saying they were still in the process of identifying the victims and informing relatives.
+At least four of those killed were members of the Sikh community in Indianapolis, according to the Sikh Coalition, a national advocacy group.
+Among them was Johal – a hard worker who took night shifts at the FedEx facility to support her family, including at least three grandchildren, according to Gurpreet Singh, the president of her temple.
+Johal’s granddaughter, Komal Chohan, said that she is “heartbroken” and that several other family members who work at the FedEx facility are “traumatized.”

+“My nani, my family and our families should not feel unsafe at work, at their place of worship or anywhere,” Chohan said.
+“Enough is enough – our community has been through enough trauma.”

 Long before the shooting, Hole had been known to law enforcement.
-Last spring, after his mother reported her fears that he would attempt to die by “suicide by cop,” he was questioned by authorities, and the police temporarily detained him for mental health reasons, FBI Indianapolis Special Agent in Charge Paul Keenan said.
+Last spring, after his mother reported her fears that he would attempt “suicide by cop,” he was questioned by authorities, and the police temporarily detained him for mental health reasons, FBI Indianapolis Special Agent in Charge Paul Keenan said.

 With Hole’s shotgun seized and not returned, it was unclear how he had obtained the rifle used Thursday night.